Kelvinskell/CloudApp/README.md

     - A lambda function sends an SNS message to the Admin, about a successful login.
     - The flask application in the presentation tier then displays an authentication message to the user.
     - The **Step Function** exits.
+  - This phase also implements a **lambda function** that will be executed when the "Stop-instance" button in the Admin page is clicked.
+  - This function will abruptly shutdown the specified EC2 instance.

  ## Logic Tier - Phase 2
  This is the second part of the logic tier and implements the core functionalities of this application.